bmlt-enabled/bmlt-root-server/README.md

 - Changed the format of this README, as BitBucket has changed their markdown syntax a bit.
 - Changed the style wrappers for the [bmlt_simple](http://bmlt.magshare.net/satellites/simple/) shortcode a bit, so that the separators can be styled a bit more easily.
+- Changed the Semantic Admin stuff to be simpler.
+No one is using it (yet), so I think it should be OK.

 ***Version 2.7.15* ** *- April 27, 2016*